-Auto units for 2017 are forecasted to reach 140K units due to weak consumer demand and an increase in near-sourcing of autos for the North American market from newly constructed factories opening in Mexico.
-Volumes for 2018 are projected to decrease by 8 percent to 151K units due to new models and stock replenishment.
-2019 volumes are expected to decline due to a forecasted drop in auto sales.
+Auto units for 2018 are forecasted to reach 136K units.
+Near-sourcing of autos for the North American market from newly constructed factories opening in Mexico continues.
+Volumes for 2019 are projected to reach 183K units due to new models and stock replenishment, with additional volume from the new Taylor Way Auto Facility opening in Q1 2019.